xdmanflow/GreenReso/README.md

 ## About the Project

-**GreenReso** is a French IoT company founded in 2019 in Nantes, employing 40 people across 3 sites and 5 departments (Management, HR, Accounting, Sales, and Support).
-The company specializes in the design, deployment, and maintenance of intelligent sensors aimed at optimizing the energy consumption of office buildings.
-With an annual growth rate of 25%, it is establishing itself as a key player in the digital energy transition.
+GreenReso is a French IoT company founded in 2019 in Nantes, with 40 employees across 3 sites and 5 departments.
+It designs and manages smart sensors to optimize office energy consumption, growing at 25% annually.
+Its SaaS platform, GreenPilot, provides real-time energy monitoring for clients including public institutions and major corporations.

-The company operates a subscription-based SaaS platform called **GreenPilot**, enabling real-time visualization of energy consumption data.
-GreenReso works with a wide range of clients including local authorities, public institutions, and CAC 40 companies.

-Despite its rapid growth, the company's Information System remained largely unstructured — no unified user management, no password policy, manual backups on external hard drives, and widespread use of personal USB sticks for business documents.
-Following a data leak incident involving a customer file, management decided to take action.

-This project was carried out as part of an IT infrastructure design exercise.
-The goal was to fully professionalize GreenReso's Information System — improving **security**, **document structuring**, and **employee experience** across all sites — while aligning with digital sobriety (DDRS) principles.
+Despite this growth, its Information System was poorly structured (no centralized user management, weak security practices, manual backups).
+After a data leak, the company launched a project to professionalize its IT infrastructure—focusing on security, document organization, and employee experience, while aligning with digital sustainability principles.

 ### Project Scope